Eliza Jumel: Later life

 Jumel continued to travel throughout Europe and to the summer retreats of New York for twenty years.

-Anne Northup, a noted chef and wife of the kidnapped, enslaved black musician Solomon Northup, lived and worked at Jumel's mansion for two years with her daughter Elizabeth and son Alonzo.
-Her husband was kidnapped in 1841.
+Anne Northup, a noted chef and wife of Solomon Northup, lived and worked at Jumel's mansion for two years with her daughter Elizabeth and son Alonzo when her husband was kidnapped and enslaved in 1841.

 In her last significant travels, Jumel accompanied her two adopted grandchildren on a Grand Tour of Europe in 1856, during which time a large, life-size oil portrait of the three was executed by Alcide Ercole.

 As symptoms of dementia took their toll on Jumel's memory and behavior, stories about her eccentricity spread through New York and Saratoga Springs.
 Apocryphal stories from the 1880s suggests that Eliza may have become a regular target of mockery in Saratoga Springs.
 Jumel remained at her Manhattan mansion for the last six years of her life, dying there at age 90 in 1865.
 She was buried in Manhattan at the Trinity Church Cemetery and Mausoleum.